 [Dies ist weder eine offizielle UNO-Webseite noch eine von der UNO autorisierte oder geprüfte.
 Dieser Text wurde von dem Konferenzraumpapier CRP.1 der 16.
 Sitzung der Working Group on Indigenous Populations in Genf vom 26. bis 31.
 Juli 1998 gescannt.
 Anschließend wurde er per OCR nach HTML konvertiert von der Aktionsgruppe Indianer & Menschenrechte e.V., Frohschammerstr.
 14, 80807 München.]

-Chapter II: Summary of findingslink
+Chapter II: Summary of findings

 91. In the three progress reports submitted until now, the Special Rapporteur has endeavoured to address not only the various aspects of the question of treaties between Indigenous peoples and States as identified by Mr. Martínez Cobo, 28but also those same aspects in connection with agreements and other constructive arrangements as mandated by the Commission and ECOSOC.